knickels/Player-Stage-Manual/CONTROLLERS.md

 ### <a name="sec_Coding_ConnectingToServer_Example"> Setting Up Connections: an Example. </a>

-For an example of how to connect to the Player sever and device proxies we will use the example configuration file developed in [Here](CFGFILES.md#sec_ConfigurationFile_FinishingCFG).
+For an example of how to connect to the Player sever and device proxies we will use the example configuration file developed in [Finishing Configuration File](CFGFILES.md#sec_ConfigurationFile_FinishingCFG).
 For convenience this is reproduced below:
 ```
 driver
 (